maebug/Kolo/README.md

 # Kolo

-**Kolo** is a lightweight tool designed for **fast and efficient fine-tuning of Large Language Models (LLMs)** on your local machine.
+**Kolo** is a lightweight tool designed for **fast and efficient fine-tuning and testing of Large Language Models (LLMs)** on your local machine.
 It leverages cutting-edge tools to simplify the fine-tuning process, making it as quick and seamless as possible.

 ## 🚀 Features